abq test

 The RWX access token to use when fetching queue configuration information from a managed RWX queue.
 This is only used for distributed mode.

-You can also specify the access token by setting the RWX_ACCESS_TOKEN environment variable.
+You can also specify the access token by using abq login or by setting the RWX_ACCESS_TOKEN environment variable.

 Example: abq test --run-id my-test-1 --access-token rwx_org_eyJhbGci -- npm test